pilot2254/pilot2254.github.io/content/blog/why-unreal-over-unity.md

 The biggest pain point in Unreal is learning the programming logic.
 If you're coming from web dev or something simple, it's a jump.

-For advanced stuff? **Animations.** That's where things get complicated.
+For advanced stuff? **Animations**.
+That's where things get complicated.

 ## Community and Resources